Cabo San Lucas Weekly Fish Report and Baja Fishing

 June 17, 2012

 As the Admiral Seas It

-BAIT: Caballito are in abundance this week with some Mackerel.
-The bait is at the standard 3$ a piece.
+BAIT: Caballito are in abundance this week with not to many Mackerel.
+The bait is at the standard 3$ a piece. .
 Some frozen Ballyhoo have been found on the bait boats.
 Try and find fresh frozen and not refrozen.

 FISHING: The striped marlin bite has defiantly improved compared to last week.
 The last couple days at the 95 we had some good action .
 Large numbers of marlin, with some being taken on live bait and cabailltos.
 There were some swordfish spotted in some of the green water.
 Seems most of the major marlin catch was east of San Jose and going towards the east cape.
 The water temperature has varied some over the last week. .
 Today temperature right out in front of arch is 67 to 69 and if you go out 2 miles you will run into 73 to 75.
 The marlin are following the warmer water.
 Going to the 95 and 1150 is where the striped marlin are hanging.
 We have seen proof of that over the last few days.